jmupz/jmopenorders/README.rst

 jmopenorders is a generator to generate infos for the affected persons.

+Generate from a excel-output for each service person a seperated excel file.
+You must the excel-file save as csv-file.

 jmopenorders is written in [Python](https://www.python.org). python does run on almosts known platforms.